KLong75/readme-generator/README.md

  The application requires node js and the inquirer npm module.

 ## Usage
-Navigate to the pplication through the command line.
+Navigate to READme generator through the command line.
 Once you are there run the application by entering "node index.js".
 Your README file will be generated in the "output" folder.

 ## License
 https://spdx.org/licenses/MIT.html